meetecho/janus-bwe-viewer/README.md

 # Configuration

-The configuration file for the application can be found under `src/config.js`.
+The application requires a configuration file in `src/config.js`.
+A template is provided in `src/config.template.js`, that can be copied to `src/config.js` by running:

+	npm run build-config

+The templace will come with placeholder values that need to be set properly.
 There's just two parameters that need to be specified:

-* `api_port` is the port the application will bind to for the web application backend;
+* `api_port`: the port the application will bind to for the web application backend;
-* `udp_port` is the port the application will bind to for getting live stats (optional).
+* `udp_port`: the port the application will bind to for getting live stats (optional).

 # Starting